nerifnetwork/contracts/README.md

 ### [**RewardDistributionPool**](./contracts/system/RewardDistributionPool.sol)

-The proper rewards distribution logic incentivizes validators to power the network.
+The reward distribution pool contract implements the proper rewards distribution logic that incentivizes validators to join and power the network.
-The reward distribution pool contract takes care of it.

 ## Operational